AnthonyLozano/vcapi/README.rst

 vcapi
 =====

-vcapi is a python wrapper to veracode's upload api.
-It can be used either as a command line interface or as a python module.
+vcapi is a python cli wrapper to veracode's upload api.

 Usage
 -----